lsprangers/lsprangers.github.io/docs/training_and_learning/EVALUATION_FRAMEWORKS.md

 In these scenario's, you'll require human analysts or something like AWS Mechanical Turk to go through a larger selection of your universe to help you get to a validation set

-Initially, bootstrapping a validation set might require $N^2$ total examples, but the main goal of having humans in the loop here is to reach $N \cdot K : K \lt N$ - basically we want to go from $ \cdot N$ to $N \cdot K$
+Initially, bootstrapping a validation set might require $N^2$ total examples, but the main goal of having humans in the loop here is to reach $N \cdot K : K \lt N$ - basically you want to go from $ \cdot N$ to $N \cdot K$

 ### Example
 Recommendation System examples

 #### Candidate Generation
-In [Candidate Generation](/docs/design_systems/search_system/CANDIDATE_GENERATION.md) we select a set of items from a gigantic pool that would be relevant for a particular user - usually CG focuses on high recall, and wants to find any possible relevant links without missing anything
+In [Candidate Generation](/docs/design_systems/search_system/CANDIDATE_GENERATION.md) you select a set of items from a gigantic pool that would be relevant for a particular user - usually CG focuses on high recall, and wants to find any possible relevant links without missing anything

 It tries to do this quickly, and typically won't use any large or complex models - ***overall it's goal is to reduce the search space while still keeping all true positives***